p0lycarpio/tracs-gatsby/content/articles/agence-photo/index.en.md

 <div class="tracs-resource center" data-id="344"></div>

-# Author-photographers and Subjective Writings
+# Author-photographers and Subjective drafts

 But this exhibit and the universalist model soon gave rise to a debate: was this humanist gaze, supposedly understandable by all, nothing more